hummingbot/hummingbot/documentation/docs/strategies/pure-market-making.md

 #### Penny Jumping mode

 Users now have the option to automatically adjust the prices to just above top bid and just below top ask using `jump_orders_enabled`.
-The user can specify how deep to go into the orderbook for calculating this price using `jump_orders_depth`.
+The user can specify how deep to go into the orderbook for calculating the top bid and top ask price using `jump_orders_depth`.
 This is available in single order mode.

 > Example:
 Assume you are running pure parket making in single order mode, the order size is 1 and the mid price is 100.
 Then if you set jump_order_depth to 0,